Mayank-raj-04/netflix-review-sentiment-analysis/README.md

 ## Project Overview

-This project analyzes customer reviews related to Netflix to understand the overall sentiment expressed by users.
+This project focuses on analyzing customer reviews related to Netflix to understand the sentiment expressed by users.

 The project combines Python-based data processing and sentiment analysis with an interactive Power BI dashboard for visualization and analysis.